zacharek/One-page-shop-website/README.md

 # One-page shop website
-Created based on Adobe XD template.
-Created for first workshop on Coderslab bootcamp
+Created for the first workshop on Coderslab bootcamp using Adobe XD template
-# technologies used
+# Technologies used
 CSS3, HTML5